We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tinea manuum is a fungal infection of the hands.
 Tinea is also called ringworm, and manuum refers to it being on the hands.
-When it is found on the feet, it is referred to as tinea pedis (athlete’s foot).
+When it’s found on the feet, it’s called tinea pedis or athlete’s foot.

 Tinea causes a red, scaly rash that usually has a border that is slightly raised.
-This border usually creates a ring, which is why it is sometimes referred to as ringworm.
+This border usually creates a ring, which is why it’s sometimes referred to as ringworm.

 Most parts of the body can get tinea or ringworm.
 Those parts include:

 Tinea is contagious.
 Tinea manuum is a slightly less common form of tinea, and you often contract it by touching your feet or groin if they are infected.
 In fact, tinea will usually be on your feet if it’s on a hand.

 You can get tinea manuum from others who have the infection.
 Touching objects contaminated with fungus can also result in infection.
 Tinea in general is fairly common, and many people will get some form of it in their lifetime.

 Anyone can get tinea manuum, but there are some who are more likely to get it than others.
 People who are more likely to contract tinea manuum include:

 - those who handle or are around animals

 - those who play sports that involve close contact with skin

 - those who use public showers in places like gyms or elsewhere